vivasa/learners-linux/README.md

 An opinionated personalisation of Ubuntu image for making a beginner's experience pleasant.

-> Source code for building this image can be found [here](https://github.com/vivasa/learners-linux)

 ## Steps to work with this image
 1. Pull this docker image: `docker pull vivasa/ubuntu:latest`
 2. Create a file in any folder of your choice and name it as `docker-compose.yml`